aeverall/seestar/README.md

 The files required to run **selfun** are too large to store on GitHub so they are kept separately.

-Data we provide can be found at ```diff - Add location of publicly available data```.
+Data we provide can be found at ````- Add location of publicly available data```.

-To download the data enter the following commands.
+To download the data enter the following into the command line:
 ```diff
 - File containing data resources will be added soon.
 ```

-To add the location of the data to the database, enter the following commands into the command line:

 To alter the location of your database in the directory, do one of the following:
 * In command line: